 You might be under pressure or unhappy at work but unsure how to make a change.
 You might be struggling with the pressure of exams.
 Or you might have been through a traumatic experience.
 Sometimes there’s no obvious reason why you feel the way you do.
 And that’s okay too.

 We can arrange for you to work with a professional counsellor face-to-face, over the phone or online.
-We also work in partnership with Cruse Bereavement Care and Relate to offer specialist counselling support to people who have been affected by bereavement or are struggling with a difficult relationship.
+We can provide bereavement counselling to help you cope with losing a loved one.
+We also work in partnership with Relate and can offer specialist relationship and family counselling.

 Telephone life coaching is a chance to pause, take a step back and re-assess your goals and priorities.